 Best of all is that working on their own books helped them to appreciate mine and also kept them busy while I was working on my scrapbooking.
 Smilebox offers some beautiful scrapbooks that you can turn into an album in just a few minutes.
-You can make digital albums which include music too.
+You can make digital albums that include music too.
 They are free to make and send digitally, but you need to pay a monthly ($3.99) or yearly ($47) fee to join "Club Smilebox" in order to download and print them.

 The fee can be worth it if you are doing a lot of books or if you don't want to spend much time making up your own pages.
-One tip is that you can have a 7 day free trial of the paid subscription.
+One tip is that you can have a 7-day free trial of the paid subscription.
 If you make a lot of books before the free trial, you can then download them and print them during that 7 day period.

 Why Go Digital?

 Save space and money.
 One of the best parts of scrapbooking is shopping for supplies!
-In fact, I have a lot of traditional paper scrapbooking friends who have gathered hundreds, if not thousands of dollars of scrapbooking paper, embellishments, alphabet stickers, stamps and more.
+In fact, I have a lot of traditional paper scrapbooking friends who have gathered hundreds, if not thousands of dollars of scrapbooking paper, embellishments, alphabet stickers, stamps, and more.

 Safety of Memories: I've been scrapbooking since my son was born in 1997, so I've amassed a good amount of traditional supplies and managed to create a huge number of large 12 x 12 traditional paper scrapbooks.
-The space required to store all of these, along with the problem that these priceless artworks and memories can't be replicated made me move to digital.
+The space required to store all of these, along with the problem that these priceless artworks and memories can't be replicated, made me move to digital.